comfyshee/proxmox-homelab/README.md

 ### New Proxmox Host

 1. Install Proxmox VE
-2. SSH or log in locally as root
+2. SSH or log in locally
 3. Run `proxmox-setup.sh`
 4. Review output and reboot if kernel or system packages were updated